Portfolio

 Note: IDC's MarketScapes are not 'pay to play' where vendors can pay for favorable placement.
 Instead, IDC conducts an independent review of the vendor based on customer feedback and data-driven proof points provided by the vendor.
 We're talking lengthy questionnaires with laborious documentation requirements.

-Result: Knowing that the IT Training MarketScape report was on the horizon, I developed analyst relations ahead of time.
+Solution: Knowing that the IT Training MarketScape report was on the horizon, I developed analyst relations ahead of time.
 I briefed IDC analysts so they had a strong overview of Udacity and how we stood apart from other vendors, requested inquiries so I could understand each analyst's research goals, and worked across multiple internal teams to produce proof of Udacity's unique approach to IT training and the value we're creating for clients.

 Udacity overview for analysts Click here to see the full version